The synthetic instrument: From sparse association to sparse causation: Introduction

 \subsection{Related works}

-Our proposal is related to recent work dealing with multivariate hidden confounding. \cite{cevid2020spectral} and \cite{guo2022doubly} propose a spectral deconfounding method for estimating $\beta$ under a high-dimensional model.
-Their method assumes a dense confounding model, which is only possible under a high-dimensional regime where $p$ tends to infinity with the sample size and the magnitude of spurious associations tends to zero. \cite{bing2022adaptive} consider a more general setup than ours, in which they also allow the outcome to be multivariate.
+Our proposal is related to recent work on multivariate hidden confounding. \cite{cevid2020spectral} and \cite{guo2022doubly} propose a spectral deconfounding method for estimating $\beta$ in a high-dimensional model.
+Their method assumes a dense confounding structure, which is feasible only in a high-dimensional regime where $p$ tends to infinity with the sample size and the magnitudes of spurious associations tend to zero. \cite{bing2022adaptive} consider a more general setup than the one we study, in which they also allow the outcome to be multivariate.
 However, they aim to identify the projection of $\beta$ onto a related space rather than the causal parameter $\beta$ itself. \cite{chandrasekaran2010latent} study a related problem under the assumption that $(X, Y)$ are normally distributed.
 Under this assumption, they not only identify the effect of $X$ on $Y$ but also recover the covariance among components of $X$ conditional on $U$.

-The estimation problem of $\beta$ can be framed within the context of causal inference with unmeasured confounding.
-Currently, the most popular approach in practice is the instrumental variable (IV) framework, which uses information from an exogenous variable known as an IV to identify causal effects. \citep[e.g.,][]{angrist1996identification, wang2018bounded}.
-Another approach that has gained attention recently is the proximal causal inference framework \citep{tchetgen2024introduction}, which uses information from ancillary variables known as negative control exposures and outcomes to remove bias due to unmeasured confounding.
+The estimation problem for $\beta$ can be framed within the context of causal inference with unmeasured confounding.
+Currently, the most popular approach in practice is the instrumental variable (IV) framework, which uses information from an exogenous variable known as an IV to identify causal effects \citep[e.g.,][]{angrist1996identification, wang2018bounded, pfister2022identifiability}.
+Another approach that has gained attention recently is the proximal causal inference framework \citep{tchetgen2024introduction}, which uses information from ancillary variables, known as negative control exposures and outcomes, to remove bias due to unmeasured confounding.
 Compared with these frameworks, our approach does not rely on the collection of additional ancillary variables, which can be challenging in many practical settings.
 Instead, we rely on the availability of multiple exposures and the sparsity assumption for identification and estimation.